LMS57/SchoolProjects/README.md

-# SchoolProjects
+# Monopoly
-Projects done for School
+First Monopoly version, not well suited for play, yet.
+Comments are inconsistent as well